aiqc/AIQC/docs/community.rst

   - The Grand Warlock [aka Project Creator] reserves the right to a tie-breaking vote.
 They can also veto a majority vote on a given proposal, and the proposal cannot be brought up again until 6 months have passed.
 After which, if the same proposal succeeds a vote a second time, then they cannot veto it.
   - If it becomes absolutely necessary, the council can submit a proposal to remove/demote a team member for either repeated breach of *Code of Conduct* (2 strikes depending on severity) or technical malpractice (1 strike).
 The penalty may be either temporary or permanent depending on the severity.
   - Changes to either the *Governance*, *Code of Conduct*, or *License* require a proposal to the discussion board.

-In order to make governance fun, if anyone breaks from the above vernacular, feel free to interject like so: "You speak in riddles.
-We are comprised not of a 'Core Team,' but of a benevolent Fellowship of Archmages.
-And how will this change be received by the Band of Squires?"

 ----